imranmd/Web_Fundamentals_Reading_Material/ReactJS/Mock_Interviews.md

 14. **Documentation:**
     - Keep the official React documentation handy.
 It's an excellent resource for in-depth learning and quick reference.

 breakdown of ReactJS topics to test candidates at different skill levels: Beginner, Intermediate, and Advanced.
-Along with each topic, I'll provide examples of questions you could ask candidates at each level.

 **Beginner:**